Rollye James: Austin

 James and her company, Mediatrix, sued for breach of contract, intentional infliction of emotional distress, libel, and negligence in Travis County district court.
 She was represented by Steve Gibbins and Republican state representative Terry Keel.
 At the 1998 trial, Lady Bird Johnson and Luci Baines Johnson sat in the audience.
-The main points of James' case was that the management not knew about, hired her for, and encouraged the type of commentary that she had used on the air, but then fired her, denied payment under the remainder of her contract, and made disparaging statements about her in order to justify the firing.
+The main points of James' case was that the management not only knew about, hired her for, and encouraged the type of commentary that she had used on the air, but then fired her, denied payment under the remainder of her contract, and made disparaging statements about her in order to justify the firing.
 James claimed that, to get the job at KLBJ, she had submitted an audition tape in which she said she regretted that Jean-Bertrand Aristide of Haiti hadn't been assassinated; that she had discussed, with the same station manager that fired her, the differences between her politics and that of the Johnson family; and that she was hired anyway, since the station management and the Johnsons "knew precisely what they were going to get" according to James, and the general manager said to her at hiring that, in reference to her and Rush Limbaugh, "Luci doesn't care how you make us money, as long as you don't care who she contributes it to".
 James' side also brought up KLBJ's own ad campaigns for her show; the ads highlighted, among other things, a suggestion that welfare recipients be shot.
 James also testified that she was told, by the program director and general manager, to erase the tapes of the October 15 episode in question, but that she responded that erasing the tapes might be obstruction of justice.